T +41 44 454 26 26

 We use these technologies on our website and may allow certain third parties to do so as well.
 You can also set your browser to block or deceive certain types of cookies or alternative technologies, or to delete existing cookies.
 You can also add software to your browser that blocks certain third-party tracking.
 You can find more information on the help pages of your browser (usually with the keyword „privacy“) or on the websites of the third parties set out below.

 We distinguish the following categories of „cookies“ (including other technologies such as fingerprinting):

 We currently use (or in the future may use) offers from the following service providers and advertising partners (where they use data from you or cookies set on your computer for advertising purposes):

 We have implemented various technical and organizational measures to protect personal data against accidental or unlawful destruction, loss, alteration, unauthorised use, disclosure or access, in particular where processing involves the transmission of data over a network, and against all other unlawful forms of processing and misuse.

-Swisspath may use third party data processors to collect and process your personal data.
+Swisspath may use third party data processors to collect and process your personal data (see Section 5).
 Any data processors commissioned by us will only process your personal data in accordance with our instructions and are legally obliged to adhere to strict security procedures when handling personal data.